Last updated: 2026-05-22

 Is it selfish to commit suicide?

 No. Suicide is not selfishness — it is the endpoint of unbearable pain that has overwhelmed a person's ability to cope.
 The most selfless thing you can do right now is to reach out for help.
-Call 988.
+Please contact a crisis counselor or mental health professional in your area.

 Why does God allow suicidal suffering?